dividend distribution tax

 New Provisions of Dividend Taxation

 The Finance Act, 2020, introduced in Budget 2020, shifted the dividend tax payment liability from businesses to individual investors.
-Now your dividend income will be taxed at your income tax slab rate.
-That means if you fall in the 30% bracket, your dividend income will also be taxed at 30%, irrespective of the total amount.
+The dividend income was taxed at the income tax slab rate.
+That meant if one falls in the 30% bracket, theirdividend income would also be taxed at 30%, irrespective of the total amount.

 As per the latest tax provisions, effective April 1, 2025, companies are required to deduct TDS at 10% on dividend payments exceeding ₹10,000 in a financial year.
-This deduction will be available as a tax credit during IT return filing.
+This deduction will be available as a tax credit when filing the IT return.
 You can also submit Form 15G/15H to companies for not deducting any TDS if your total annual income is lower than the tax exemption limit.

 Key Pointers to Note About the New Dividend Tax

-• For non-resident Indians, TDS for dividends of domestic companies will be deducted at 20% subject to the Double Taxation Avoidance Agreement (DTAA)
+• For non-resident Indians, TDS for dividends of domestic companies will be deducted at the applicable rate, subject to the Double Taxation Avoidance Agreement (DTAA)

-• Foreign company dividends that are taxed outside of India will get the benefit of double taxation relief.
-You can claim relief u/S 91 if no DTAA exists with the country of origin
+• Foreign company dividends taxed outside India will get the benefit of double taxation relief.
+You can claim relief u/s 91 if no DTAA exists with the country of origin

-Everything, to be precise.
-With the abolition of DDT, the tax payment liability is now in the hands of shareholders, which was earlier in the hands of companies paying dividends.
-Now instead of the curtailed dividend, you’ll receive the full dividend amount credited to your bank if no TDS is deducted.
+With the abolition of DDT, the tax payment liability is now in the hands of shareholders, rather than by companies paying dividends.
+Now, instead of the curtailed dividend, you’ll receive the full dividend amount credited to your bank if no TDS is deducted.

-All the DDT liability of mutual funds is also withdrawn with the introduction of the Finance Act, 2020.
-Even the 10% tax on dividend receipts over 10 lakhs (under Section 115BBDA) for individuals, HUFs and Firms also stands cancelled.
+All DDT liability of mutual funds is also withdrawn with the introduction of the Finance Act, 2020.
+Even the 10% tax on dividend receipts of 10 lakhs (under Section 115BBDA) for individuals, HUFs, and Firms also stands cancelled.

-Old or New - Which One is Better for Investors?
+Old or New Tax Regime: Which One is Better for Investors?

 It depends on which tax slab you fall into.
-Like many other income tax norms, the low-income group will benefit from the new dividend taxation norms.
+As with many other income tax reforms, the low-income group will benefit from the new dividend taxation norms.
 In contrast, the high earners will be churning out more than before.
 Let’s explain this with a couple of examples.

 • Scenario 2: If your yearly income is ₹24,00,000 and you received a total dividend of ₹5000, then under the new system.
-Now, this amount is added to your income and taxed at 30% (plus applicable cess). you are now left with around ₹3,350.
-This is less than ₹3,972, which you would have got according to the old taxation rules.
+Now, this amount is added to your income and taxed at 30% (plus applicable cess).
+After 4% health and education cess, the effective rate becomes 31.2%.
+You are now left with around ₹3,440.
+This is less than ₹3,972, which you would have got according to the old tax rules.

-As you can see, people in the exemption and 10% bracket will be benefited from the new rules of dividend taxation, while people in the highest tax bracket have to pay more than their previous tax liability.
+As you can see, people in the exemption and 10% bracket will benefit from the new rules of dividend taxation, while people in the highest tax bracket may pay more compared to the earlier DDT regime.

 Investments for Tax-Free Dividends

 If you are investing in direct equity stocks for dividend income, as per the new provisions, almost every penny is taxable.
-However, using the following portfolio investments you can avoid paying taxes on the dividends or other income from the stocks:
+However, using the following portfolio investments, you can legally optimise or reduce taxes on the income generated from equities (subject to conditions under the Income-tax Act, 1961):

-• A ULIP plan allows the investor to avail of the tax benefit on the premium paid up to Rs.
-1.5 lakh under Section 80C of the Income Tax Act, 1961.
+1. A ULIP plan allows the investor to avail of the tax benefit on the premium paid up to ₹1.5 lakh under Section 80C of the Income Tax Act, 1961

-• The investor can avail of the benefit of a life insurance cover with the ULIP plan.
+4. The investor can benefit from life insurance cover with the ULIP plan

-Thus, you can invest in mutual funds investing in blue chip or dividend-paying stocks and enjoy a tax-free withdrawal of capital gains up to Rs 1 lakh every year.
+Thus, you can invest in equity-oriented mutual funds and enjoy a tax-free withdrawal of long-term capital gains up to ₹1.25 lakh per financial year (subject to prevailing tax laws).

 How to File Taxes on Dividends?

 Filing taxes on dividend income is essential to stay compliant with tax laws and avoid penalties.
-Follow these five simple steps to file your dividend distribution tax smoothly and claim eligible deductions.
+Follow these five simple steps to file your tax return for dividend income smoothly and claim eligible deductions.

-1. Collect Your Dividend Details & Check TDS: Gather your dividend statements from brokers or companies.
+• Collect Your Dividend Details & Check TDS: Gather your dividend statements from your broker or the companies.
 Check if companies have deducted TDS at 10% (or 20% if PAN is missing).
-Verify these deductions in Form 26AS or Form 16A.
+Verify these deductions in Form 26AS or the Annual Information Statement (AIS) Form 16A.

-2. Choose the Right ITR Form & Fill Schedule OS: Select ITR-1 if you earn through salary, house property, and dividends (not exceeding ₹50 lakh and no capital gains).
-Use ITR-2 if you have capital gains or multiple income sources.
+• Choose the Right ITR Form & Fill Schedule OS: Select ITR-1 if you earn through salary, house property, and dividends (not exceeding ₹50 lakh, no capital gains, and other prescribed conditions satisfied).
+Use ITR-2 if you have capital gains or multiple sources of income.
 Report your dividend income in Schedule OS (Income from Other Sources) and enter the company's TDS amount and TAN, if applicable.

-3. Claim TDS Credit & Interest Deduction: Claim TDS credit on your dividends to lower your tax liability.
-If you took a loan to invest in shares, claim an interest deduction of up to 20% of your dividend income under Schedule OS.
+• Claim TDS Credit & Interest Deduction: Claim TDS credit on your dividends to lower your tax liability.
+If you took a loan to invest in shares, claim an interest deduction of up to 20% of your dividend income under Section 57 (reported under Schedule OS).

-4. Calculate Your Tax Liability & Pay Advance Tax (If Applicable): Add your dividend income to your total earnings and calculate tax based on your income slab.
-If your total tax liability exceeds ₹10,000, pay advance tax in instalments (June, September, December, and March) to avoid interest penalties under Sections 234B and 234C.
+• Calculate Your Tax Liability & Pay Advance Tax (If Applicable): Add your dividend income to your total earnings and calculate tax based on your income slab.
+If your total tax liability exceeds ₹10,000, pay advance tax in instalments (on or before 15th June, 15th September, 15th December, and 15th March) to avoid interest penalties under Sections 234B and 234C.

-5. E-File Your ITR Before the Deadline: File your ITR online through the Income Tax Department’s portal or a trusted tax-filing service.
-Submit your return before the deadline (unless extended).
+• E-File Your ITR Before the Deadline: File your ITR online through the Income Tax Department’s portal or a trusted tax-filing service.
+Submit your return before the deadline (generally 31st July of the assessment year for individuals not subject to audit, unless extended).
 After filing, verify your return via Aadhaar OTP or net banking.

 Conclusion